- Plug-in option and hybrid too

 The Fusion line receives good if not top-of-the-list safety ratings.
 The NHTSA gives the Fusion five stars (the highest rating) for overall safety, as well as five for frontal crash.
-Its side crash and rollover, however, only rate four stars.
+Its frontal crash and rollover, however, only rate four stars.
 Meanwhile, the IIHS gives the Fusion its highest "Good" rating in all categories, making it a Top Safety Pick+ when equipped with automatic emergency braking.

 The Fusion Hybrid comes in several trim levels: the base S, the mid-level SE, and high-end Titanium, and the new top-of-the-line Platinum.
 The Fusion Energi is offered in SE, Titanium, and Platinum trim levels.
 The Fusion Hybrid starts around $26,000, and the Fusion Energi around $34,000.
 Note that the highest-end Fusion Platinum Energi, however, starts at $42,000 and can rise somewhat from there.